 The number of days one takes to reach the Everest Base Camp also affects the difficulty of the trip.
 Always keep in mind that slow and steady wins the race.
 Besides, rushing to reach the top only spoils the adventure.

 Overall, the trek is fairly moderate for people who enjoy the trip and take their sweet time to reach the Everest Base Camp.
-The keyword being; patience.
+The keyword is; patience.

 Training and Preparation